fastrgv/RufasSok/README.md

 ## What's new:

+**ver 2.3.6 -- 26nov19**

+* Repaired a library problem with GNU/Linux build that limited portability.
+* No problems with Mac/OSX or M.S.
+Windows builds.

 **ver 2.3.5 -- 25aug19**

 * Updated embedded autosolvers.
 In particular, the alternate solver is faster but the solutions are non-optimal.